 Pollinators are extremely important workers in our garden.
 By designing a landscape with pollinators in mind, you can have a garden that will attract these helpful critters.

 Pollination is the process by which pollen is transferred from the anther of a flower to the stigma.
 Some flowers require cross-pollination; other flowers can self-pollinate.
-Pollen from one species of plant usually only pollinates flowers of the same species; however, there are always exceptions.
+Pollen from one species of the plant usually only pollinates flowers of the same species; however, there are always exceptions.

 When a pollinator visits a flower, the animal is in search of nectar, a sugary liquid produced by flowers.
 Nectar provides energy essential to the animal’s survival.
 In the process of collecting nectar, the animal many times is unknowingly dusted with pollen.
 Then, this pollen is transferred to the next flower visited.
 Some pollinators, like bees, collect pollen in specialized sacks on their legs to feed as a protein source to their young.